 Advocating for Creators

 Women were the first directors and studio owners at the turn of the century.
 Over time, systematic inequality behind the camera has reached crisis-level.
-Despite a rich pipeline of female filmmakers—from half of all film school grads, to thousands of qualified female directors—major barriers exist within the studio system rooted in gender bias and discrimination.
+Despite a rich pipeline of women filmmakers—from half of all film school grads, to thousands of qualified women directors—major barriers exist within the studio system rooted in gender bias and discrimination.
 TODAY, the EEOC has determined major studios failed to hire women directors and is negotiating a settlement.

 Yet, despite obstacles, box-office returns and ratings on women-centric films, TV and streaming content are at an all time high and have better ROI.
+In fact, while the 2017 summer box office saw it's worst performance in more than a decade women-led films smashed records!

-Not only is Tanji an efficient women-centric content aggregator and activator when it counts most for creators — but it promises to be a powerful consumer-driven disruptor amplifying women creators, growing audiences, and playing an important part in growing and sustaining women creators.
+Not only is Tanji an efficient women-centric content aggregator and activator when it counts most for creators — but it promises to be a powerful consumer-driven disruptor amplifying women creators, growing audiences, and playing an important part in sustaining women creators.

 Need a primer on the herstory of women in film?